Spain : Safety by CitySpain - safety as a country

 WOMEN TRAVELERS RISK : LOW

 Women traveling alone should have no problems in Malaga.
 You should use your common sense, and be careful at night, avoid desert and poorly lit streets, and finding yourself alone with strange people in abandoned areas.
-Apart from that, you should have no safety problems in Bilbao.
+Apart from that, you should have no safety problems in Malaga.

 So...
 How Safe Is Malaga Really?